franneck94/UdemyPythonProEng/README.md

 You can buy the course from the 01.12.2020 bis zum 31.12.2020 for the current best price.
 [Link to the sale](https://www.udemy.com/course/fortgeschrittene-python-programmierung/?couponCode=FRANNECK_DEC_2020)

+### Course description

+The course covers advanced Python programming techniques.
+This means that the course is not intended for programming beginners.

+### Requirements

+❗ Variables and Data Types
+❗ Logic and Conditions
+❗ Functions and Classes
+❗ Working with pip and external Packages (e.g. numpy)

 ### The Course has the following Topics

 ☑️ The Coding guidelines and good practice programming (PEP8)